Pseudo Bayesian Mixed Models under Informative Sampling: Simulation study

 We next compare our double-weighting approach to the best available method in the literature, the pairwise composite likelihood method of \citet{yi:2016}, specified in Equation~\ref{composite} , which we refer to as ``pair-integrated''.
 We compare both methods in the case of relatively few units linked to each group (e.g., $G = 500, 1250$) because \citet{yi:2016} demonstrate superior bias removal properties as compared to \citet{rh:1998} in this setup.
 We exclude smaller values of $G$ because as the number of individuals within each group grows, the number of pairwise terms to include in the pair-integrated method grows quadratically.
 Our simulation set-up conducts a first-stage proportion to size sampling of groups in exactly the same manner as the previous simulation study.
 We additionally include an SRS of groups and, in turn, units within groups, as a benchmark.
+The custom R code to implement the ``pair-integrated" point estimation can be found in Appendix \ref{sec:pairwisecode}.

 Figure \ref{fig:groupre_pair} presents the Monte Carlo distributions for parameter estimates, where the columns denote parameters, $(\beta_{0},\beta_{1},\sigma_{u}^{2})$, and the rows denote number of population groups, $G_{U}$.
-The results demonstrate that double-weighting leads to unbiased estimation of both the fixed effects parameters and the random effects variance.
-By contrast, the pair-integrated method demonstrates relatively severe bias and variability for the random effects variance, $\sigma_{u}^{2}$, which is exactly the set-up where it is hoped to perform relatively well.
+The results demonstrate that double-weighting leads to unbiased estimation of both the fixed effects parameters and the random effects variance relative to using a two-stage SRS sample.
+By contrast, the pair-integrated method demonstrates both bias and variability for the random effects variance, $\sigma_{u}^{2}$, which is exactly the set-up where it is hoped to perform relatively well.
 This bias for pair-integrated in the random effects variance also induces bias for the fixed effects intercept, $\beta_{0}$.
+As mentioned in Section~\ref{sec:direct} the pair-integrated method integrates out the random effects (from the unweighted prior distribution) \emph{before} applying the group weights, which fails to fully correct for the informative sampling of groups.
+Our method, by contrast, weights the prior the random effects and integrates them out numerically through our MCMC (after sampling the random effects).
+It bears mention that \cite{yi:2016} only evaluate informative sampling of units within groups, but not the informative sampling of the groups themselves, which may be why the estimation bias for $\sigma_{u}$ was not discovered.

 \afterpage{ }